 At delfort, we attach great importance to training young people to become excellent professionals.
 We offer apprenticeships for both blue collar and white collar professions at our Austrian and German sites and have taken on 3 new apprentices in 2024.
 We are currently training 21 apprentices at delfort.
-In 2024, 5 apseverance pay based on age and years of service.
-Employees prentices completed their training and all received an employapproaching retirement are prepared and supported through ment contract.
-In addition, we maintain close cooperation with long-term planning.
-As part of our transition assistance proschools and universities, support young students in gaining exgram, we conduct succession planning and knowledge transperience and attract future employees through internship profer to retain skills and expertise within the company.
-This leads to improved performance and innovation and is available for grams. all key positions within the company.
-Once a year, the process Onboarding is reviewed by the HR department and takes into account the We use a structured onboarding process at all delfort locations to team structure, future requirements, capacities, competencies and opportunities for personal development.
+In 2024, 5 apprentices completed their training and all received an employment contract.
+In addition, we maintain close cooperation with schools and universities, support young students in gaining experience and attract future employees through internship programs.